openai/spinningup/docs/_build/html/_sources/user/introduction.rst.txt

 We plan to support Spinning Up to ensure that it serves as a helpful resource for learning about deep reinforcement learning.
 The exact nature of long-term (multi-year) support for Spinning Up is yet to be determined, but in the short run, we commit to:

-- High-bandwidth support for the first three weeks after release.
+- High-bandwidth support for the first three weeks after release (Nov 8, 2018 to Nov 29, 2018).

     + We'll move quickly on bug-fixes, question-answering, and modifications to the docs to clear up ambiguities.
     + We'll work hard to streamline the user experience, in order to make it as easy as possible to self-study with Spinning Up.